#MeToo Awareness Sharpens Focus On Pay Equity

 Habinsky says employers should conduct audits to gauge whether there are discrepancies in pay.
 Often, he says, audits will reveal inequalities.

-"Then the question becomes are these disparities based upon legitimate reasons or are these disparities based upon historical inequalities or decision makers making poor decisions," Habinsky says.
+"Then the question becomes: Are these disparities based upon legitimate reasons or are these disparities based upon historical inequalities or decision makers making poor decisions?"
+Habinsky says.
 Most often, he says, his clients will fix those problems by paying the underpaid workers more.

 This week, Google revealed that its pay audit showed it was underpaying men in certain positions.
 (Meanwhile, the company faces a class-action suit affecting as many as 8,000 current and former female employees.)